shadowsocks/ChinaDNS/README.md

     Name:	youtube-ui-china.l.google.com
     Address: 173.194.72.138

 Currently ChinaDNS-C only supports UDP.
-Builtin OpenWRT init script contains the following iptables rule for TCP.
-If you start it without init script, you need to run it yourself:
+Builtin OpenWRT init script works with dnsmasq, which handles TCP.
+If you start it on PC, you need to add a rule for
+TCP:

     iptables -t nat -A PREROUTING -p tcp --dport 53 -j DNAT --to-destination 8.8.8.8:53